How to Find Collectible Books

 One of the first books on the subject I bought and read was Book Finds: How to Find, Buy and Sell Used and Rare Books , the updated 3rd edition by Ian C. Ellis.
 In addition to the quantity of information he provides about those factors that make a book collectible and valuable (or worthless as a collectible), Ellis suggests two pocket-sized references for the fledgling collector.

 A Pocket Guide to the Identification of First Editions and Points of Issue: A Compendium of Points of Issue of Books by 19th-20th Century Authors were both compiled by Bill McBride.
 These small guides will fit into your pocket or handbag when you’re scouting bookshops, estate sales and other places where "that book" might be found.
 They contain a lot of information that is too much to memorize, and can be very helpful when you’re out and about evaluating books.
-All three of the references I’ve mentioned so far are available from Amazon.com.
-Ellis’s book teaches you the basics, and it should be the first one you acquire.
+All three of the references I’ve mentioned so far were purchased from Amazon.com.
+Ellis’s book teaches the basics, and it should be the first one you acquire.

 Ellis writes that anyone serious about buying and selling collectible books needs good price guides.
 He recommends American Book Prices Current and Bookman’s Price Index.
 Information about how to order them can be found on page 249 in Book Finds .
 The two guides will make a sizeable dent in your budget, but if you are really serious about breaking into the book dealing field, will provide answers to pricing questions that you won’t find anywhere else.